mappls-api/mapmyindia-places-n-directions-web-sdk/placeSearch-plugin/readme.md

     - `geolocation` : boolean value used to enable or disable current location selection .
 Default is true.
     - `width`: width of the suggested div. e.g. `width:300`
     - `height`: height of the suggested div. e.g `height:300`
+    - `clearButton` : clear the value of input box.
+Default is true.
 2. `callback`: callback to get results/error after call or selection.
+3. `blank_callback` : callback when user clicks the cross button or erase the value of input box.

 <br>